legospacy/legospacy.github.io/_posts/2016-10-08-lua-irc-engine.md

 # History
 Years ago, when I was still new to programming, I wanted to try writing an IRC bot from scratch in Lua, the language I was most comfortable in.
 And so, I did just that.

 It was honestly pretty bad - my code style was extremely messy and stuff was hardcoded all over the place.
-But it worked, and I learned a lot from doing it; about programming, Lua, and IRC.
+But it worked, and I learned a lot from doing it - about programming, Lua, and IRC.

 I rewrote that one IRC bot at least three times, improving its code and architecture each time.
 Eventually I got to the point where I could easily split out the IRC code from the bot.
 So that's what I did.

 After all this iterating, rewriting and learning, I eventually created Lua IRC Engine.
-From all that experience, I wrote its README first, which ended up detailing how the entire API was going to work, before I even wrote a single line of code.
+From all that experience, I wrote its README first; it ended up detailing how the entire API was going to work, before I even wrote a single line of code.
 For the most part, the module has stuck to the original design.

 I was pretty proud of it.
 It's minimal, flexible and very extensible, making it easy to add support for new IRC protocol commands.